xiaoqingwanga/MultiEx/README.md

 # Intro
-MULTIEX is a reverse proxy which expose multi ports on a local machine passing through NAT.
+MULTIEX is a user-friendly reverse proxy which expose multi ports on a local machine passing through NAT.**Only support TCP currently.**
 # Usage
 ```bash
 $ ./client -h